The Lowdown on Low-E Glass: What Is It and How Does It Work?

 The Science Behind the Sorcery: Shining a Light on Low-E glass

-To understand how Low-E (low-emissivity) window glass works, it helps to understand different types of light within the solar energy spectrum.
+To understand how Low-E (low-emissivity) window glassworks, it helps to understand different types of light within the solar energy spectrum.
 Ultraviolet (UV) light is responsible for fading items inside your home, such as furniture, flooring, or wall coverings.
 Visible light is the ‘natural’ light we want to maximize to keep indoor spaces bright without flipping a lightswitch.
-Infrared (IR) light is the heat energy from the sun that can help reduce the amount of work your furnace needs to do to heat your home in the winter.
+Infrared (IR) light is the radiant heat energy from the sun that can help reduce the amount of work your furnace needs to do to heat your home in the winter.

 Check out our handy window performance guide to see how double-paned Low-E glass measures up against double-paned clear glass in terms of R-value, solar heat gain coefficient, UV transmission and visible light transmission.